Examba: Demographics

-Examba village has a population of 15,224 of which 7,810 are males while 7,414 are females as per Population Census 2011.
-There are 3,253 families residing.
+Examba village has a population of 15,224 of which 7,810 are males while 7,414 are females as per 2011 census.
+3,253 families reside there.

-In Examba village population of children with age 0–6 is 1,654 which makes up 10.86% of total population of village.
-Average Sex Ratio of Examba village is 949 which is lower than Karnataka state average of 973.
+Children age 0–6 number 1,654, 10.86% of the total.
+Average sex ratio village is 949 which is lower than Karnataka state average of 973.
 Child Sex Ratio for the Examba as per census is 854, lower than Karnataka average of 948.

-Examba village has higher literacy rate when compared with Karnataka.
-In 2011, literacy rate of Examba village was 80.40% compared with 75.36% of Karnataka.
-In Examba Male literacy stands at 89.39% while female literacy rate was 71.05%.
+The village has higher literacy rate than Karnataka.
+In 2011, literacy rate village was 80.40% compared with 75.36% of Karnataka.
+Male literacy stands at 89.39% while female literacy rate was 71.05%.

-As per constitution of India and Panchyati Raaj Act, Examba village is administrated by Sarpanch (Head of Village) who is elected representative of village.
+Examba village is administrated by an elected Sarpanch (Head of Village).

-As Examba is located very close to the Maharashtra border, people in this village are bilingual and can speak both Kannada and Marathi.
-Most of the population are into farming and depend mainly on farming to make their living.
+The people speak both Kannada and Marathi.

+Economy

-Beereshwar Society, which is a multi state co-operative bank is headquartered here.
+Beereshwar Society, a multi state co-operative bank, is headquartered there.

-Agriculture is main source of Income the town is famous for growing sugar cane as its major crops quite recently, earlier in 80’s it was famous for growing tobacco, jowar, Rabi cotton and wheat.
-Now advanced agriculture can be seen and farmers are growing vegetables viz, tomatoes, brinjal, cabbage, cauliflower, chillies, capsicum, leafy vegetables, coriander.
+Agriculture is the main source of income.
+Sugar cane is the major crop, although farmers have begun cultivating vegetables viz, tomatoes, brinjal, cabbage, cauliflower, chillies, capsicum, leafy vegetables, coriander.